seanbamforth/ForEach/Readme.md

 1. Subclass cIterator.
 Naming is impoortant.
 The text between "c" and "Iterator" will be the type.
-So a type of "Range" will need a cRangeIterator
+So a type of "Range" will need a cRangeIterator.
 ```
     Class cRangeIterator is a cIterator
     End_Class